Monte Attell: Loss of Bantam title, 1910

-Attell lost the world bantamweight championship to Frankie Conley on February 22, 1910, at the Pacific Athletic Club in Vernon, a suburb of Los Angeles, by a knockout in the 42nd round.
+Attell lost the world bantamweight championship to Frankie Conley on February 22, 1910, at the Pacific Athletic Club in Vernon, California, when Conley knocked him out in the 42nd round of a scheduled 45-round bout.

 Conley's knockout win was something of a surprise to the audience, as he was only 20, and Attell was a well established champion.
 Conley staggered Attell with a right to the jaw in the thirteenth, but the first twenty rounds seemed rather even.
 By the 33rd round Attell seemed physically diminished from a blow to the chest from Conley.
 Astonishingly, neither men were down in the grueling bout until Attell took his final dive in the 42nd round.
 Attell's left eye was closed, and he appeared to have taken worse injuries than his opponent.
 The grueling three hour spectacle ended when Conley knocked out Attell with a strong right.
 Some sources may give an earlier date as to when Attell first relinquished the World Bantamweight Title.

-Attell fought a six-round draw with Jewish boxer Louisiana, on February 11, 1911, in Old City Hall in Pittsburgh.
-Joe Biderberg, known as Louisiana, was put to the canvas by Attell two minutes into the first round, but the battle resumed at as fast a pace as it had begun.
+After losing the title, Attell continued to fight regularly.
+On February 11, 1911, he fought a six-round draw with Joe Biderberg, known as Louisiana, at Old City Hall in Pittsburgh.
 Louisiana held frequently in clinches, likely tired and wary of the blows of Attell.
 Louisiana had the better of the outside boxing, showing great defense and ducking, but Attell excelled at the infighting, as was typical of his style.
 Louisiana showed better speed and was more illusive but Attell's superior infighting, though brutal at times, made the decision of most newspapers a draw.

-Attell defeated Patsy Brannigan on December 14, 1911, in a close six-round newspaper decision at Duquesne Gardens in Pittsburgh.
-Typical of Attell's style, he had the best of the infighting.
-He was reviewed by the Pittsburgh Post as having cleaner, more telling blows, and though he allowed Brannigan to do most of the leading in the bout, he countered effectively and the blows he landed were harder than his opponents.
-The Post also noted that, as was typical of his style of fighting, he "worked best in the clinches", and excelled in the infighting, and since it was the local paper, was used for the decision.
-Other newspapers noted that Brannigan's aggressive display in the fifth and sixth rounds should have turned the decision in his favor.
+On December 14, 1911, he defeated Patsy Brannigan by six-round newspaper decision at Duquesne Garden in Pittsburgh.
+Pittsburgh Post accounts credited Attell’s infighting and cleaner punches, though some reports argued that Brannigan’s late-round aggression should have earned him the decision.